github-education-resources/GitHubGraduation-2021/_data/JarrelThomas/JarrelThomas.md

+---
-Jarrel Thomas
+name: Jarrel Thomas
-Florida Tech
-We are all geniuses we all have a talent...we should encourage others to find theirs JarrelThomas
+institution: Florida Institute of Technology
+quote: The master has failed more time than the novice has tried
+github_user: JarrelThomas
+---